MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ## What if the model is not writing new tag suggestions?

-- Check that you didn’t exceed the number of runs for your Microsoft Power Automate subscription.
+- Check that you didn’t exceed the number of runs for your Power Automate subscription.
 - Turn off the Common Data Service run setting, and then turn it back on.